HarmlessHarm/scss_tutorial/README.md

 - Each time you change something you have to compile again

 _gulp:_
+- Harder to setup
 - Watch mode so every change you make is compiled
-- More difficult to setup
+- Gulp offers a lot more then just scss compiling such as js/css minifying and image optimisation

 ## Using libsass build sublime package